cloud

 With our termly targets for each child we give clear guidance on the objectives, teaching strategies and key thinking skills that we use when teaching each topic.
 We teach all subjects using the National Curriculum (2014).
 This ensures progression in learning and provides pupils with many opportunities to consolidate learning.
 Our medium-term plans show the objectives being taught and how the pupils will learn, i.e. the activities that they will undertake and the skills that they will develop.

 Our short-term plans are those that our teachers write on a daily basis.
-We use these to set out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson.
+We use these to set out the learning objectives for each session, and to identify the resources and activities we are going to use in the lesson.
 They also show the teaching activities and differentiation within these lessons.

 5. Pupils with special needs